aiyi/PMQ-MCAPI/README.txt

 If you make modifications to example, the make will try to run all processes even if one of them does not compile.

+Sleeps are inserted to example code, so that the flow of the communication is better illustrated.

 MORE DETAILS IN DETAILS.txt